The best mattress under $1,000 in 2025

 • Your sleep preferences: These include your dominant sleep style (back, front, side), desired firmness, plus any issues you hope to remedy (such as back pain, overheating, or a restless partner).

 • Trial period and returns: Your body takes 21 days to adjust to a new mattress; most mattress brands offer a 100-night trial, with a select few providing a full year to test it out.
-Also know what to expect if you decide to send it back — some manufacturers charge return shipping fees.
+Also, know what to expect if you decide to send it back, as some brands charge return shipping fees.

 • Warranty terms: The longer the warranty, the more confident a brand is in the integrity of its mattress.
 Even so, understanding how mattress warranties work will save you any hassle should anything go wrong.